George Bernard Shaw: 1930s

 "We the undersigned are recent visitors to the USSR ...
 We desire to record that we saw nowhere evidence of economic slavery, privation, unemployment and cynical despair of betterment. ...
 Everywhere we saw [a] hopeful and enthusiastic working-class ... setting an example of industry and conduct which would greatly enrich us if our systems supplied our workers with any incentive to follow it."

 — Letter to The Manchester Guardian, 2 March 1933, signed by Shaw and 20 others.

 Shaw's enthusiasm for the Soviet Union dated to the early 1920s when he had hailed Lenin as "the one really interesting statesman in Europe".
 Having turned down several chances to visit, in 1931 he joined a party led by Nancy Astor.
 The carefully managed trip culminated in a lengthy meeting with Stalin, whom Shaw later described as "a Georgian gentleman" with no malice in him.
 At a dinner given in his honour, Shaw told the gathering: "I have seen all the 'terrors' and I was terribly pleased by them".
 In March 1933, he was a co-signatory to a letter in The Manchester Guardian protesting at the continuing misrepresentation of Soviet achievements: "No lie is too fantastic, no slander is too stale ... for employment by the more reckless elements of the British press."

 Shaw's admiration for Mussolini and Stalin demonstrated his growing belief that dictatorship was the only viable political arrangement.
-When the Nazi Party came to power in Germany in January 1933, Shaw described Hitler as "a very remarkable man, a very able man", and professed himself proud to be the only writer in England who was "scrupulously polite and just to Hitler"; (Note: Shaw was not alone in being initially deceived by Hitler.
+When the Nazi Party came to power in Germany in January 1933, Shaw described Hitler as "a very remarkable man, a very able man", and professed himself proud to be the only writer in England who was "scrupulously polite and just to Hitler".
+(Note: Shaw was not alone in being initially deceived by Hitler.
 The former British prime minister David Lloyd George described the Führer in 1936 as "unquestionably a great leader".
-A year later the former Labour Party leader George Lansbury recorded that Hitler "could listen to reason", and that "Christianity in its purest sense might have a chance with him".) though his principal admiration was for Stalin, whose regime he championed uncritically throughout the decade.
-Shaw saw the 1939 Molotov–Ribbentrop Pact as a triumph for Stalin who, he said, now had Hitler under his thumb.
+A year later the former Labour Party leader George Lansbury recorded that Hitler "could listen to reason", and that "Christianity in its purest sense might have a chance with him".)
+While himself a eugenicist, Shaw was critical of Hitler's "Judeophobia".
+In relation to Stalin, he was entirely uncritical.
+Shaw saw the 1939 Molotov–Ribbentrop Pact as a triumph for Stalin who, he said, now had Hitler under his thumb, and he believed that the German persecution of the Jews might as a consequence cease.

 Shaw's first play of the decade was Too True to Be Good, written in 1931 and premiered in Boston in February 1932.
 The reception was unenthusiastic.
 Brooks Atkinson of The New York Times commenting that Shaw had "yielded to the impulse to write without having a subject", judged the play a "rambling and indifferently tedious conversation".
 The correspondent of the New York Herald Tribune said that most of the play was "discourse, unbelievably long lectures" and that although the audience enjoyed the play it was bewildered by it.